 - Maidstone Strategic Plan: Encouraging the good health and well-being of Maidstone residents is a key action area.
-The key challenge for all sports facilities providers is to ensure that their 'offer' is sufficiently relevant and attractive to engage a wider participation base, including people who are currently inactive. - Maidstone Planning policy: A robust, evidence-based assessment of sports facilities needs in the borough is required to inform planning policy, including the Local Plan Review and this SFS will provide this. - County priorities: Kent Sport's Strategic Framework includes a priority for improving sports facilities provision based on strategic and community need, including those on school sites. - National sports policy shifts: The move in national sports policy towards prioritising new participants will create a challenge for sport to ensure that the traditional facilities 'offer' is sufficiently relevant and attractive to engage a wider participation base, including people who are currently inactive. - Governing body of sport priorities: There are no major identified strategic facilities needs or opportunities in Maidstone, but some potential to link with funding programmes that might enhance local provision.
+The key challenge for all sports facilities providers is to ensure that their 'offer' is sufficiently relevant and attractive to engage a wider participation base, including people who are currently inactive. - Maidstone Planning policy: A robust, evidence-based assessment of sports facilities needs in the borough is required to inform planning policy, including the Local Plan Review and this SFS will provide this. - County priorities: Kent Sport's Strategic Framework includes a priority for improving sports facilities provision based on strategic and community need, including those on school sites and highlights the need to tackle inactivity and encourage under-represented groups. - National sports policy shifts: The move in national sports policy towards prioritising new participants will create a challenge for sport to ensure that the traditional facilities 'offer' is sufficiently relevant and attractive to engage a wider participation base, including people who are currently inactive. - Governing body of sport priorities: There are no major identified strategic facilities needs or opportunities in Maidstone, but some potential to link with funding programmes that might enhance local provision.